DKIM Proves the Domain. Not the Agent.

 Formally verified authorization model

 MultiMail's oversight and identity models are proven correct in Lean 4.
-The properties that ECDSA signing covers — agent attribution, oversight mode binding, approval reference linkage — are verified to hold for all valid inputs, not just tested on sampled cases.
+The properties the signed X-MultiMail-Identity claim covers — agent attribution and oversight mode binding — are verified to hold for all valid inputs, not just tested on sampled cases.

 Recommended oversight mode